18F/uswds-jekyll/pages/guide/SCINet_Ceres_User_Guide.md

 ### Allocation of Cores

 On Ceres hyper-threading is turned on.
 That means that each physical core on a node appears as two separate processors to the operating system and can run two threads.
 The smallest unit of allocation per job is a single hyper-threaded core, or 2 logical cores, corresponding to specifying  `-n 2`  on  `salloc/srun/sbatch`  commands (i.e. jobs cannot access a single hyper-thread within a core).
-If a job requests an odd number of cores (`-n 1, 3`...)
+If a job requests an odd number of cores (`-n 1, -n 3,`...)
 SLURM will automatically allocate the next larger even number of cores.

 ### Allocation of Memory

 Each allocated core comes with a default amount of memory listed in the table above for different SLURM partitions.
 If a job attempts to use more memory than what was allocated to a job it will be killed by SLURM.
 In order to make more memory available to a given job, users can either request the appropriate total number of cores or request more memory per core via the  `--mem-per-cpu`  flag to  `salloc/srun/sbatch`  commands.

 For example, to support a job that requires 60GB of memory in the short partition, a user could request 20 logical cores (`-n 20`) with their default allocation of 3GB or 2 logical cores with 30GB of memory per core via  `--mem-per-cpu 30GB`.
 Please note that a single hyper-threaded core (2 logical cores) is the smallest unit of allocation.
 Of course, any other mix of memory per core and total number of cores totaling 60GB would work as well depending on the CPU characteristics of the underlying simulation software.

 ### Allocation of Time

 When submitting interactive or batch job users can specify time limit by using the  `-t`  (`–time=`) option on  `salloc/srun/sbatch`  commands.
 If the time limit is not explicitly specified, it will be set to the partition's Maximum Simulation Time (see the table above).

 ## Interactive Mode

 A user can request an interactive session on Ceres using SLURM's  `srun`  or  `salloc`  commands.
 The simplest way to request an interactive job is by entering the command  `salloc`:
 ```
 $ salloc
 ```